4 Winning Approaches for Writing a Cold Email

 The key here is to be genuine, impressed, but not fawning.
 If you have no backbone, no one wants to hear your praise.

-- Off topic but relevant subject lines – These are dangerous.
+These are dangerous.
 You don’t want to sound like you are stalking.
 These also take a bit longer until you can get to business.
 However, if the person you want to talk with just posted a question about their upcoming ski vacation, and you are genuinely inspired, spend some time putting together your best recommendations (with links) and email it to them.
 Subject lines for that approach: “Recommendations for your ski trip: I’d say Utah” or “Saw your post about skiing – here are my suggestions.”
-If it’s relevant, timely and not too personal, this could work well.
+If it’s relevant, timely and not too personal, this could work well.10 Cold Email Formulas That Just Plain WorkSee how B2B sales professionals are using these cold email templates to engage more prospects, fill the top of their funnel and build more sales pipeline faster.

 Once you have an approach and a tight subject line, you’ve got to make an impression.
 Making enough of an impression is mostly about the value you can provide to the recipient in the first one-to-three lines of the email.
 For each of the approaches above, here’s a sample email opening: